Honors College Programs

-As a student in The Honors College, you will engage with the works of thinkers such as Aristotle, Augustine, Thomas Aquinas, Dante Alighieri, John Calvin, Thomas Jefferson, C.S.
+As a student in the Honors College, you will engage with the works of thinkers such as Aristotle, Augustine, Thomas Aquinas, Dante Alighieri, John Calvin, Thomas Jefferson, C.S.
 Lewis, and many others.
-Most importantly, you will be immersed in curriculum that focuses on the greatness of God and His holy Word.
+Most importantly, you will be immersed in a curriculum that focuses on the greatness of God and His holy Word.

 Five Unique Honors College Courses

-What does it mean to be human?
+- HONS 150 The Good Person: What does it mean to be human?
 What is a good person?
 How do people become good?

-How do we define love?
+- HONS 200 The Great Family: How do we define love?
 What is God’s design for marriage?
-How does family affect the individual and societies?
+How does family affect the individual and society?

-What is justice?
+- HONS 250 The Just Society: What is justice?
+What do I owe my neighbor?
 What role should friendship play in our lives?
-What do I owe my neighbor?

-What makes a country great?
+- HONS 300 The Exceptional Country: What makes a country great?
 Is one system of government better than others?

-What is human flourishing?
+- HONS 350 The Flourishing World: What is human flourishing?
 What economic systems promote flourishing?

 In addition to these five courses and courses in your chosen major, you will enjoy Regent’s award-winning General Education curriculum in the College of Arts & Sciences.